-Many of us are spending more time at home indoors.
-Many factors contribute to indoor air quality, such as building materials, cleaning products and the food you cook.
+Many factors can contribute to indoor air quality, such as building materials, cleaning products and the food you cook and how you cook them.

-Here are some tips on how the proper use of natural gas cooking equipment with regards to indoor air quality:
+Tips on the proper use of natural gas cooking equipment with regards to indoor air quality.

-- It’s important to have good kitchen ventilation, whether cooking with an electric or natural gas cooktop.
+- It’s important to have good kitchen ventilation each time you cook.
 Exhaust fans remove emissions directly at the stove before they mix into surrounding air.

 - Fans also increase overall air exchange in the home to remove pollutants from indoor air.